yarmout/landing-page-design/README.md

 ## Acknowledgments

-- Thanks to [The Odin Project](https://www.theodinproject.com) for providing the design for this landing page.
+- Thanks to [The Odin Project](https://www.theodinproject.com) for providing the design concept for this landing page.